Jon Arbuckle: Characterisation

-Many of Jon's character traits are shared with his author Jim Davis, who was likewise a cartoonist, raised on a farm and born on July 28.
+Many of Jon's character traits are shared with his author Jim Davis, who is likewise a cartoonist, raised on a farm and born on July 28.
+He recalled that the television special A Garfield Christmas was, with the exception of having Jon's grandmother present, an accurate representation of Davis family Christmases.

 Reception

 Jon Arbuckle was voted number one on the Best Week Ever blog's list of "The Most Depressed Comic Book Characters".